hoss-java/containers/DECK.md

 ### Reports :
 * An openjdk container based on Alpine and openjdk was created
 * The version of the openjdk is 21, the leates version available for Alpine is 21
+* A Maven container based on openjdk 21 and Alpine 3.20 was created
+* 3 examples for different purposes was coded added to the container folder
+> * my-app : A general code to use java under Maven
+> * my-springapp - A simple java app that is based on spring framework
+> * my-webapp - A simple project temlate (no java code included) to run under Tomcat

 #### Steps to test and debugging:
 - [] 1.